Skip to main content

 At many healthcare organizations, providing corporate philanthropy to benefit the community and raising philanthropic dollars to support care, capital and research are separate and siloed functions.

 Community relations on one island, foundation or development shop on another.
-That creates a confusing message for current and potential donors when public statements are made about how much the health system is giving away at the same time those donors are getting direct mail piece asking for money.
+That creates a confusing message for current and potential donors when public statements are made about how much the health system is giving away at the same time those donors are getting direct mail pieces asking for money.

 Addressing this potential confusion and countering the negative message while also finding ways to stand out from the crowd, takes integration, collaboration…and a little bit of help from the children.